 - At one point in Nisemonogatari, Araragi wakes up to find himself chained up and restrained by Senjogahara.
 Given their... interesting relationship, he plays along for a while trying to get her to tell him why she did this.
 But the moment he hears that his sister is in trouble, he snaps the chains and leaves, although it's later revealed to technically have been Shinobu who broke them for him.

-- IF Lupin III is caught, he treats the prison as this.
+- Lupin III: If the title character is ever caught, he treats the prison as this.
 Although sometimes the prison may show him it isn't that easy.
-This is even assuming he didn't plan this as a Get Into Jail Free gambit.
+This is even assuming he didn't plan this as a Get into Jail Free gambit.
 Similar to his ancestor (see the Literature examples), if Lupin the Third is in prison, it's because he wants to be.

 - In Archie Comics' Sonic the Hedgehog issue 40, after Sonic is tried in a Kangaroo Court for treason after the Mecha Madness scenario and declared guilty, he shreds off his handcuffs in a fit of rage, declaring he could have done so at any time.

 - Whenever The Punisher is jailed, it's usually because he allowed himself to be (usually he walks up to a police station and says "I surrender"), so he can kill one or more guys who are unreachable otherwise.
 Given that he's the friggin' Punisher, only a few prisoners ever give him trouble.